 To begin with you will need to put in long hours and sleepless nights to make your business a successful venture.
 The environment you work in is particularly important when you are working from home, and surrounded by temptation, so make sure that you set up your home office with productivity in mind.
 However, working all hours isn’t a sustainable plan for the long term and if you continue in this way it’s likely to turn your home business into a chore, not your pride and joy.

-It’s easy to get swept up in the day-to-day running of a home business, as well as juggling your life around it.
+It’s easy to get swept up in the day to day running of a home business, as well as juggling your life around it.
 Without clear, regularly reviewed goals your business may struggle to meet its full potential.
 It’s important to keep track of your sales, expenses and cash flow and use this to inform your business decisions.
-If you aren’t organised and keeping well-maintained accounts, you need to start now.
+If you aren’t organised and keeping well maintained accounts, you need to start now before.

 Improve Your Products and Services